Fa-collab1/VocabWizardWinForms/VocabWizardWinForms/README.md

 ### Filter Interaction

 - Select and deselect filters to adjust the exercise list.
+- If a checkbox is marked red, it indicates a selected option that is no longer available based on the current filters.
-- Non-selectable options are visually marked but remain actionable.
+- Non-selectable options will be disabled but still visible.

 ## Practice Modes